-RCW 69.60.050 Noncompliance-Contraband-Fine.
-(1) Any over-the-counter medication prepared or manufactured or offered for sale in
+69.60.050 Noncompliance-Contraband-Fine.
+(1) Any over-the-counter medication prepared or manufactured or offered for sale in violation of this chapter or implementing rules shall be contraband and subject to seizure, in the same manner as contraband legend drugs under RCW 69.41.060.

-- violation of this chapter or implementing rules shall be contraband and subject to seizure, in the same manner as contraband legend drugs under RCW 69.41.060. - (2) A purveyor who fails to comply with this chapter after one notice of noncompliance by the board is subject to a one thousand dollar civil fine for each instance of noncompliance.
-[1989 c 247 § 5.] - RCW 69.60.060 Rules.
-The commission shall have authority to promulgate rules for the enforcement and implementation of this chapter.
-[2013 c 19 § 119; 1989 c 247 § 6.] - RCW 69.60.070 Imprinting requirements-Retailers and wholesalers.
+(2) A purveyor who fails to comply with this chapter after one notice of noncompliance by the board is subject to a one thousand dollar civil fine for each instance of noncompliance.
+[1989 c 247 § 5.]

+69.60.060 Rules.
+The board shall have authority to promulgate rules for the enforcement and implementation of this chapter. $[1989 c 247 \S 6.]$

+69.60.070 Imprinting requirements-Retailers and wholesalers.
 All over-the-counter medications manufactured in, received by, distributed to, or shipped to any retailer or wholesaler in this state after January 1, 1994, shall meet the requirements of this chapter.
 No over-the-counter medication may be sold to a consumer in this state after January 1, 1995, unless such over-the-counter medication complies with the imprinting requirements of this chapter.
-[1993 c 135 § 2; 1989 c 247 § 7.] - RCW 69.60.080 Exemptions-Application by manufacturer.
-The commission, upon application of a manufacturer, may exempt an overthe-counter drug from the requirements of chapter 69.60 RCW on the grounds that imprinting is infeasible because of size, texture, or other unique characteristics.
-[2013 c 19 § 120; 1989 c 247 § 8.] - RCW 69.60.090 Implementation of federal system-Termination of state system.
-Before January 1, 1994, the commission will consult with the state toxicologist to determine whether the federal government has established a legally enforceable system that is substantially equivalent to the requirements of this chapter that govern the imprinting of solid dosage form over-the-counter medication.
-To be substantially equivalent, the effective dates for implementation of the federal system for imprinting solid dosage form over-the-counter medication must be the same or earlier than the dates of implementation set out in the state system for imprinting solid dosage form over-the-counter medication.
-If the commission determines that the federal system for imprinting solid dosage form over-thecounter medication is substantially equivalent to the state system for imprinting solid dosage form over-the-counter medication, this chapter will cease to exist on January 1, 1994.
-If the commission determines that the federal system is substantially equivalent, except that the federal dates for implementation are later than the Washington state dates, this chapter will cease to exist when the federal system is implemented.
-[2013 c 19 § 121; 1993 c 135 § 3; 1989 c 247 § 9.] - RCW 69.60.900 Severability-1993 c 135.
+[1993 c 135 § 2; 1989 c 247 § 7.]

+69.60.080 Exemptions-Application by manufacturer.
+The board, upon application of a manufacturer, may exempt an over-the-counter drug from the requirements of chapter 69.60 RCW on the grounds that imprinting is infeasible because of size, texture, or other unique characteristics.
+[1989 c 247 § 8.]

+69.60.090 Implementation of federal system-Termination of state system.
+Before January 1, 1994, the board of pharmacy will consult with the state toxicologist to determine whether the federal government has established a legally enforceable system that is substantially equivalent to the requirements of this chapter that govern the imprinting of solid dosage form over-the-counter medication.
+To be substantially equivalent, the effective dates for implementation of the federal system for imprinting solid dosage form overthe-counter medication must be the same or earlier than the dates of implementation set out in the state system for imprinting solid dosage form over-the-counter medication.
+If the board determines that the federal system for imprinting solid dosage form over-the-counter medication is substantially equivalent to the state system for imprinting solid dosage form over-the-counter medication, this chapter will cease to exist on January 1, 1994.
+If the board determines that the federal system is substantially equivalent, except that the federal dates for implementation are later than the Washington state dates, this chapter will cease to exist when the federal system is implemented.
+[1993 c 135 § 3; 1989 c 247 § 9.]

+69.60.900 Severability-1993 c 135.
 If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.
 [1993 c 135 § 4.]

-RCW 69.60.901 Effective date-1993 c 135.
+69.60.901 Effective date-1993 c 135.
 This act is necessary for the immediate preservation of the public peace, health, or safety, or support of the state government and its existing public institutions, and shall take effect immediately [April 30, 1993].
 [1993 c 135 § 5.]